-Bottom line–when you are investing in your photography business, lenses are where most of your budget should go.
+The bottom line is when you are investing in your photography business, lenses are where most of your budget should go.

 The extent you work with a tripod will depend on the genre you’re working in.
 In most cases, you’ll need a tripod so that you can work at lower shutter speeds

 In the case of food or product photography, a tripod will ensure that you have consistent framing from image to image.
-It will free up your hands to compose and style your set-ups.
+It will free up your hands to compose and style your setups.

 If you’re a landscape photographer, you’ll need to shoot at angles close to the ground.
 You’ll need a tripod with a minimum height.